WINRARisyou/SMC-TouchControls/README.md

 Download [smcmobile.user.js](https://winrarisyou.github.io/SMC-TouchControls/smcmobile.user.js), add it to your userscript manager of choice, and voila touch controls!
 Source code [here](https://github.com/WINRARisyou/SMC-TouchControls), changelog [here](https://github.com/WINRARisyou/SMC-TouchControls/tree/main/changelog.md)

 # Disclaimer: It's going to lag
 You're playing a PC optimized game on your mobile browser.
 Unless your phone is a NASA supercomputer in disguise, it's probably not going to run very well.
 It's not their fault, so don't berate them in the discord saying it runs poorly on your phone.
+If it runs really bad on Firefox, use the Chrome method.
+It's more tedious, but it runs faster.
 Also, this is an unofficial tool, developed by someone who has 0 relations to the devlopment of Super Mario Construct.
-If something goes wrong while using this, I probably messed up somewhere.
+If something goes wrong while using this (crashes, freezes, etc.), I probably messed up somewhere.
+Finally, this tool is not for creating levels on the go.
+If I can figure out how to make right click work to erase, then maybe I'll add an editor mode.
+For the forseeable future, though, it's staying as a way to play levels only.

 # Installation
 ## Automatic (PC)